Soumyagarg29/Soumyagarg29/README.md

 ---

-### 💼 Positions of Responsibility

-- **Editing Head**, PICTOREAL - Official College Magazine
-- **Internal Engagement Officer**, PICT ACM Student Chapter
-  - Led internship prep sessions and organized **Pulzion '23**.
-- **Member**, PICT Internal Quality Assurance Cell

----

 ### 🌱 Fun Facts

 - I love solving algorithmic challenges and ranked globally in ICPC Algoqueen.
-- When not coding, you might find me exploring new cuisines or managing events on campus!
+- When not coding, you might find me exploring new places or managing events on campus!

 ---

-Thanks for visiting my profile! 😊